rails/rails/guides/source/active_record_querying.md

 end
 ```

-To call this +published+ scope we can call it on either the class:
+To call this `published` scope we can call it on either the class:

 ```ruby
 Post.published # => [published posts]
 ```

-Or on an association consisting of +Post+ objects:
+Or on an association consisting of `Post` objects:

 ```ruby
 category = Category.first